 Q: Okay, so it’s all fun all the time?

-A: We wish we could tell you that every minute volunteering will be super fun, but the reality of working with inner-city kids is that some days are positive and rewarding and some days are tougher than others.
-That’s one of the reasons we ask volunteers to commit to at least one full in-school project or after-school term, so that you can experience the full range of days it takes to fully support a kid.
+A: We wish we could tell you that every minute mentoring will be super fun, but the reality of working with inner-city kids is that some days are positive and rewarding and some days are tougher than others.
+That’s one of the reasons we ask mentors to commit to at least one full in-school project or after-school term (actually, we’d really love you to commit to even more!), so that you can experience the full range of days it takes to fully support a kid.
 When you come back after the tough days, the kids realize that you’re actually there for them, they start to trust you, and then you can really begin making an impact in the kids’ lives.
 Our 2015/16 Volunteer of the Year said it best: